darth30joker/darth30joker.github.io/_posts/2014-07-21-create-a-mariadb-service-on-centos-with-docker.md

         gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB
         gpgcheck=1

-3. Now we have a CentOS with mariadb installed, but how can I connect to it, and how to set password for `root`?
+3. Now we have MariaDB installed, but how can I connect to it, and how to set password for `root`?
 Let's add more files for it.

-    `server.cnf` is used to make sure we are not blocked by mariadb:
+    `server.cnf` is used to make sure we are not blocked by MariaDB:

         [mysqld]
         bind-address=0.0.0.0